opendocsg/slw-judgments-backfill/2008_SGCA_33/report.md

 **_Abuse of process_**

 22     The court has inherent jurisdiction to prevent an abuse of its processes.
-In _Chee Siok Chin v Minister for Home Affairs_ [2006] 1 SLR 582 at [34] (“ _Chee Siok Chin_ ”) the Singapore High Court set out four categories of the type of proceedings that would amount to an “abuse of process”, one of which was “proceedings where the _process of the court [was] not being fairly or honestly used but_
+In _Chee Siok Chin v Minister for Home Affairs_ <span class="citation">[2006] 1 SLR 582</span> at [34] (“ _Chee Siok Chin_ ”) the Singapore High Court set out four categories of the type of proceedings that would amount to an “abuse of process”, one of which was “proceedings where the _process of the court [was] not being fairly or honestly used but_

-_[was] employed for some ulterior or improper purpose or in an improper way_ ” [emphasis in original]. _Chee Siok Chin_ has most recently been followed in _NCC International AB v Alliance Concrete Singapore Pte Ltd_ [2008] 2 SLR 565 at [71].
+_[was] employed for some ulterior or improper purpose or in an improper way_ ” [emphasis in original]. _Chee Siok Chin_ has most recently been followed in _NCC International AB v Alliance Concrete Singapore Pte Ltd_ <span class="citation">[2008] 2 SLR 565</span> at [71].

 23     In the present context, it has also been recognised that a winding-up application brought for a collateral purpose may be summarily dismissed as being an abuse of process.
 In _Re Mechanised Construction Pte Ltd_ [1989] SLR 533, a winding-up order was sought on the basis that the company was unable to pay its debts.
 The debt was allegedly owed pursuant to a sales contract whereby the creditor company agreed to supply, fabricate and install structural steelworks for the debtor company in connection with a school construction project.
 Unfortunately there were delays in completing the works and the debtor company eventually ceased making payments.
 The debtor company, _inter alia_ , challenged the value placed on the amount of work done and also took issue with the slow progress of the works; on the other hand, the creditor company alleged that it had been given the site late and was not bound by previous timelines.
 Chao Hick Tin JC found that the application was brought for the improper purpose of enforcing payment of a debt which was _bona fide_ disputed and dismissed the petition as an abuse of process.